Printable Catalog with Mintage Statistics for Items Designed and Minted by Daniel Carr / Moonlight Mint.

 One (red-brown) was over-struck off-center on a holed two-cent piece.

-The last strike (red-brown) was a large broad-strike “flower” with multiple splits.
+One piece (red-brown) was a large broad-strike “flower” with multiple splits.

 Two (red-brown) were over-struck off-center with both the left and right facing dies.